Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

 \subsection{Organization}

 This paper is structured as follows.
 In \cref{section:microlocal_sheaf}, we recall some basics of the microlocal theory of sheaves.
-In \cref{section:tamarkin_SQ}, we briefly review the Tamarkin category $\cD(M)$ equipped with the interleaving-like distance and sheaf quantization of Hamiltonian isotopies.
-We also show that the restriction of the sheaf quantization of a Hamiltonian isotopy to $s=1$ depends only on the time-1 map, which allows us to define the sheaf quantization of a Hamiltonian diffeomorphism.
-In \cref{section:limit}, we prove \cref{theorem:complete_intro}, the completeness of the Tamarkin category $\cD(M)$ with respect to $d_{\cD(M)}$.
-In \cref{section:spectral}, we develop Lusternik--Schnirelmann theory for Tamarkin category and prove \cref{theorem:LS_intro}.
-We prove \cref{theorem:inequality_intro} in \cref{section:arnold} and a Legendrian analog in \cref{section:legendrian}.
-In \Cref{section:thickening}, we prove the completeness of the interleaving distance associated with a thickening kernel, which is a generalization of \cref{theorem:complete_intro}.
-In \Cref{section:non-tamarkin_limit}, we discuss the convergence of sheaf quantizations of Hamiltonian diffemorphisms not only in the Tamarkin category $\cD(M^2)$ but also in the derived category $\SD(\bfk_{M^2 \times \bR_t})$.
+In \cref{section:tamarkin_SQ}, we first recall the interleaving distance for sheaves associated with a thickening kernel.
+We then briefly review the Tamarkin category and sheaf quantization of Hamiltonian isotopies.
+In \cref{section:limit}, we prove the completeness of the derived category of sheaves with respect to the distance associated with a thickening kernel.
+This completeness in particular implies \cref{theorem:complete_intro}.
+In \cref{section:SQ_diffeo_homeo}, we first prove a Hamiltonian stability theorem in terms of GKS kernels and the modified distance.
+We then show that the restriction of the sheaf quantization of a Hamiltonian isotopy to time $1$ depends only on the time-1 map, which allows us to define the sheaf quantization of a Hamiltonian diffeomorphism.
+We also prove \cref{theorem:stability_intro} and construct a sheaf quantization of a Hamiltonian homeomorphism.
+In \cref{section:spectral}, we develop Lusternik--Schnirelmann theory for the Tamarkin category and prove \cref{theorem:LS_intro}.
+We prove \cref{theorem:inequality_intro} in \cref{section:arnold} and its Legendrian analogue in \cref{section:legendrian}.
+In \Cref{section:support_condition}, we prove a Hamiltonian stability result with support conditions, by using sheaf quantization of 2-parameter Hamiltonian isotopies.